-Human rights shall to be respected and all employees treated with dignity and respect.
-There shall not be harsh or inhumane treatment, including any type of harassment, sexual abuse or corporal punishment.
+Humane treatment Human rights shall be respected and all employees shall be treated with dignity and respect.
+There shall not be human trafficking, harsh or inhumane treatment, including any type of harassment, sexual abuse or corporal punishment.

-Child labour shall not be used under any circumstances.
-The minimum age is 15 or the age of completion of compulsory schooling or the minimum age for employment in supplier’s country, whichever is highest.
+Child labour Child labour shall not be used under any circumstances.
+The minimum age is 15 or the age of completion of compulsory schooling or the minimum age for employment in the supplier’s country, whichever is the highest.

-Forced, compulsory or bonded labour shall not be used.
-All employees must be freely chosen and shall be free to leave work or terminate their employment within reasonable notice.
+Forced labour Forced, compulsory or bonded labour shall not be used.
+All employees must be freely chosen and shall be free to leave work or terminate their employment within a reasonable notice period.

-Employees shall not be discriminated based on gender, race, colour, sexual orientation, age, ethnicity, nationality, marital status, pregnancy, religion, political affiliation, social status, union membership or other such characteristics.
+Discrimination Employees shall not be discriminated against based on gender, race, colour, sexual orientation, age, ethnicity, nationality, marital status, pregnancy, religion, political affiliation, social status, union membership or other such characteristics.

-Workweek shall not exceed the maximum set by local laws.
+Working hours The working week shall not exceed the maximum set by the local laws.
 Work in excess of 60 hours per week or in excess of six days per week shall not be required, unless the conditions are unusual.
 Overtime shall be voluntary.
-In addition, operations shall be managed in such way that overtime that does not exceed levels that create inhumane conditions.
+In addition, operations shall be managed in a way that overtime does not exceed levels that create inhumane conditions.

-The rights of employees to associate freely, join or form trade unions and bargain collectively shall be respected as far as laws allow.
+Freedom of association The rights of employees to associate freely, join or form trade unions and bargain collectively shall be respected as far as the laws permit.

 Business shall be conducted without any form of extortion or bribery.